Justo-Tapiador/jhs/docs/dynamic-jhs-pages.md

 ```
 In that case, the resulting HTML page might give an empty content in the div element,
 because the asynchronous function might not be fast enough to print the variable `content`
-filled with tha updating data.
-So the result might be frustrating:
+filled with the updated data.
+So, the result might be frustrating:
 ```
 <!DOCTYPE html>
 <html lang="en-US">